 - Visualize the list of associated REOs.

 - Select a specific REO to:

-- show the REO
+- o show the REO

 - update the REO by deleting obligations or by modifying the operator and/or the target Value

 - o delete the REO

-When a REO is considered completed, the user can invoke the map function in the CNL Editor that calls the DSL Mapper to translate CNL statements into Rego code (see Section 5.1).
+When a REO is considered completed, the user can invoke the map function in the CNL Editor.
+This function calls the DSL Mapper component to translate CNL obligations into Rego code (see section 4.1).